tinkerbell/tinkerbell.org/content/terms/contributor-guide/_index.md

 - Discussing the current state of the code
 - Submitting a fix
 - Proposing new features
-- We develop with GitHub
+- Testing out new features
-- Test out new features
+- Contributing to the docs
-- Contributes to docs
+- Giving talks about Tinkerbell at Meetups, conferences and webinars

-- Give talks at meetups, conferences, webinars about Tinkerbell
+The latest information about how to interact with the project maintainers and broader community is kept in [COMMUNICATION.md](https://github.com/tinkerbell/.github/blob/master/COMMUNICATION.md).

 ## Contribute to our Projects